DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 Similar to the results on COVID-19, it can be seen that adding edges directly to the disease in the knowledge graph (knowledge on disease symptoms) results in a more different ranking.
 However, it did not lead to the prediction of drugs for which it is evident that they are useful for the treatment of DM1.
 Therefore, a more different ranking again does not necessarily mean a better ranking in terms of potential efficacy.

 ## Conclusion
-During this project we developed a pipeline for the prediction of drug repurposing candidates using graph neural networks.
+During this project, we developed a pipeline for the prediction of drug repurposing candidates using graph neural networks.
 In comparison to published work, we tried to make a more disease-specific knowledge graph.
 Potentially resulting in more relevant drug repurposing candidates.
 The results show that there are differences between the predicted rankings for both the diseases that were investigated.
-However, at a first glance the top ranked drug repurposing candidates are mostly generic and irrelevant.
+However, at a first glance, the top-ranked drug repurposing candidates are mostly generic and irrelevant.
 Furthermore, the top of the ranking is influenced by highly connected nodes, which introduces a bias in our results towards these highly connected nodes, making the results less reliable.
 Future work should be aimed at mitigating this bias.
 The results show that there is a clearer difference in predicted probabilities when enhancing the generic knowledge graph with direct edges compared to indirect edges (i.e. the gene-gene edges).
 However, it is hard to validate the results as there is no ground truth available as there is no cure for the diseases we investigated.